lk-umw-cpsc/gwyneth/README.md

 Now, to install Homebase:

-  1) Download the database homebasedb.sql.
+  1) Locate and download the database file *homebasedb.sql* in the sql folder at https://github.com/jbbuechler/GwynethsGift.

   2) On your phpmyadmin page, create a MySQL database "homebasedb" on your server's\
      localhost with user = password = "homebasedb".\